niceume/datasailr/README.md

 DataSailr is an R package which enables row by row data manipulation.

-The data manipulation process is written in Sailr script, a language designed specifically for data manipulation.
+The data manipulation process is written in DataSailr script, which is designed specifically for data manipulation.
 The internal data manipulation engine is a library called libsailr, which is written in C/C++ and the processing speed is relatively fast.
 If you are interested in DataSailr's internal implementation, please also have a look at libsailr library.

 This package is still in development.
 Please let me know if you find bugs or inconsistent behaviors.
 The documentation is not enough, so I am willing to explain it if you find something difficult.

 ## Description & Motivation

-DataSailr package brings intuitive and fast row by row data manipulation to R. The data manipulation instruction for each row is writtein in Sailr script.
-Sailr script is an easy script language designed specially for data manipulation.
+DataSailr package brings intuitive and fast row by row data manipulation to R. The data manipulation instruction for each row is written in DataSailr script.
+DataSailr script is an easy script designed especially for data manipulation.
 In vanilla R, dataframe is manipulated using column vector and vector operations.
 When summarizing dataframe, column wise calculation is intuitive and ideal, but when manipulating dataframe you need to see each record in the row direction.
 For example, when calculating body mass index (BMI) from body weight and height, calculation needs to be done for each row.
 Categorizing each person based on his/her BMI is also done for each row.

 A famous R package, dplyr, has been improving the same kind of points.
 It enables data manipulation without thinking much about column vectors.
 Pipe operator, %>% in magrittr package, and dplyr functions realize intuitive data manipulation flow.
-The DataSailr package enables the same kind of thing with a single Sailr code.
+The DataSailr package enables the same kind of thing with a single DataSailr code.
 The two packages do not compete, and I intend to implement DataSailr as it also can work with dplyr.

 ## How to install